umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/code/subscribing-to-notifications.md

 Now that we have a logger, let us use it to log a message every time content is published.

-1. Replace the `NotImplementedException` with code that logs the publication event.
+Use the code snippet below to replace the `NotImplementedException` with the code that logs the publication event.

 {% code title="LogWhenPublishedHandler.cs" overflow="wrap" lineNumbers="true" %}